South Washington Remodel

 This limestone ranch was built in 1950 and was in its original condition when we were asked to tackle the design and build of a whole home remodel.
 While the bones were beautiful and intact, the layout was very dated and much of the home was unusable in its current state.

 The finished area of the home was 1200sf, consisting of a small kitchen, living room, two small bedrooms, and one full bath.
 However, there was an additional 900sf of mechanical room and garage that represented an opportunity to expand the living area of the home.

-With the flush flooring conditions, we repurposed the old garage as a large master suite that has a curbless, accessible shower on that polished concrete floor.
+With the flush flooring conditions, we repurposed the old garage as a large primary suite that has a curbless, accessible shower on that polished concrete floor.

 Back in the original 1200sf of finished space, we removed the wall between the kitchen and the dining room, creating a more contemporary great room that, while still cozy, allows for an updated kitchen, dining, and living space that is contiguous.
 To that end, rather than a built-in island, we built a table that doubles as a working island and dining room table and provides a connection between the kitchen and the living room.